mintsuki/flanterm-testbench/README.md

-# limine-term-testbench
+# Flanterm Testbench

-A toy terminal emulator written using SDL and [the standalone Limine terminal](https://github.com/limine-bootloader/terminal).
+A toy terminal emulator written using SDL and [Flanterm](https://github.com/mintsuki/flanterm).

-The goal of this project is to test the capabilities and improve the Limine terminal in real world use cases.
+The goal of this project is to test the capabilities and improve Flanterm in real world use cases.
 The goal of this project is NOT to build a fully capable terminal emulator or a viable alternative to already existing ones.

 Currently it is capable of running most of the popular tools and scripts decently well, like nano, neofetch or htop, though